-- The charitable purpose of many of the expenses for which invoices were provided, e.g. Petty Cash receipts, could not be verified, as they were of a type that could easily be considered personal, e.g. gas bills, restaurant bills, liquor, etc. There was nothing noted on the invoices to indicate the purpose of the expenses. - It is apparent from doing an analysis of the available daily payroll reports that many reports were missing.
+- The charitable purpose of many of the expenses, e.g. Petty Cash receipts, could not be verified, as they were of a type that could easily be considered personal, e.g. gas bills, restaurant bills, liquor and beer expenses, etc. There was nothing noted on the invoices to indicate the purpose of the expenses.

+- It is apparent from doing an analysis of the available daily payroll reports that many reports were missing.
 Also, no deposit records were provided that would allow for a reconciliation of the daily payroll reports to the bank deposits. - No listing of donation receipts was provided that reconciled to "Total tax-receipted gifts" as reported on the T3010 Registered Charity Information Return.
-In order to determine whether the correct amounts had been reported, the receipts had to be listed manually by the auditor.

-- The system used to assign serial numbers to donation receipts indicates a lack of control over the serial numbers used.
-As different series of numbers are used, e.g. utilizing the date as part of the serial number, it would be difficult to know whether any series of numbers was missing.
+In order to determine whether the correct amounts had been reported, the receipts had to be listed manually by the auditor. - A listing of gifts to qualified donees totalling \$100,500,000 for 2003 was not provided, and the available documentation could not be reconciled to the amount reported on the T3010. - A number of donation receipts were missing, e.g. miscellaneous receipts amounting to \$76,759.40 in 2001 and most of the 2000-A series of receipts issued for artwork in 2001.
+There were also a number of serial numbers missing from the October 2, 2002 receipts that started with 02-10-22/001. - It appears that there may be a series of donation receipts that were not provided to the auditor.
+We are aware of at least one such receipt - # 2002-T1 - that was issued for "Timeshare Property" for \$29,850 on Sep.
+11, 2002. - The system used to assign serial numbers to donation receipts indicates a lack of control over the serial numbers used.
+As different series of numbers are used, e.g. utilizing the date as part of the serial number, it would be difficult to know whether any series of numbers was missing, as in the previous situation noted.
 Please refer to paragraph 18 of Interpretation Bulletin IT-110R3. - The financial statements provided bear little resemblance to the financial information reported on the T3010 returns.
 That is because the financial statements reflect only the transactions that occurred on the cash basis, whereas the main activity of the Organization, reported only on the T3010 return, appears to be receiving gifts in kind and giving them to other registered charities. - Neither the T3010 return nor the financial statements reflect any amounts for inventory with respect to the works of art and software programs, etc received.
-If the amounts for which receipts were issued were accepted as being fair market value, the works of art on hand would be worth in excess of \$17,000,000 at December 31, 2003.
+If the amounts for which receipts were issued were accepted as being fair market value, the works of art on hand would be worth in excess of \$25,000,000 at December 31, 2003.